-This course is designed to give you a solid understanding of economic theory and the practical skills needed to apply your knowledge to real-world examples.
+This course is designed to give you a solid understanding of economic theory, statistics, econometrics and finance as well as the practical and transferable skills needed to apply your knowledge to real-world problems.

 Our Economics BSc consists of compulsory and optional modules and a final dissertation.
 Optional modules are indicative and available subject to numbers.

 - Mathematical Economics

 - Economics of Information

 - Introduction to Econometrics